evelyntv/evtv/src/index.md

 layout: base.njk
 ---

+Hi!
+Welcome to my website.
+This is a place for me to host my portfolio and blog.

-Check out your cool new static site built with <a href="https://11ty.dev">11ty</a> on <a href="https://neocities.org/">Neocities</a>.
+This website was built with <a href="https://11ty.dev">11ty</a> and is hosted on <a href="https://neocities.org/">Neocities</a>.

-This homepage template is perfect for:
-- Creating your own space on the web
-- Expressing yourself
-- Displaying all the gifs you've collected

-## Why do you want a homepage?
-The web was made for personal homepages, make this one yours
+Everything here is hand-coded!